 - Who is the audience?

 - Is there enough content to post daily?

 - Which social media platform(s) best suit the content and audience?

 - Would this content be better served on the main TU social media accounts?

 - Will there be enough people engaging with the content to maintain a social media account?

 - One month’s worth of editorial content needs to be included in the report.
 From event advertisements to news articles, provide the types of posts you expect to be publishing.

 This Social Media Policy is subject to change at the discretion of TU.
-If you wish to report a concern, have any questions regarding this Policy or if you are interested in creating a TU hosted/sponsored Social Media account, contact email@example.com.
+If you wish to report a concern, have any questions regarding this Policy or if you are interested in creating a TU-hosted/sponsored Social Media account, please email email@example.com.